Links on Android Authority may earn us a commission. Learn more.

 - If people never truly die then there would be a wealth of knowledge out there for us to tap into.

 - Most “living” people in the “real” world would be younger.
-Older generations would exist in VR, and some could choose to still work from there.
+Newer generations would exist in VR, and some could choose to still work from there.

 - In the future, many jobs requiring physical interaction, like driving a taxi, operating a grocery checkout, piloting a plane, etc, could be done by robots.
 But jobs that are all about the mind, such as teachers, journalists, researchers — even tech support — could be done by those who have had their mind uploaded to a VR afterlife.

 - It may also be that these uploaded minds could eventually rent a humanoid robot to spend some time outside their “virtual” world, in the “real” physical world.

 Would you agree to be uploaded into a virtual afterlife?
 How do you think it would change the future?
 We’d love to hear your thoughts on this in the comments.

 - March 15: Xiaomi 12 series global launch @ 7 AM ET

 - March 15: Grand Theft Auto V and GTA Online launch for PlayStation 5 and Xbox Series S|X